 in the 200-meter dash at the 1936 Olympics, finishing second to Jesse Owens.
 At

 Pasadena Junior College, Jack broke school broad jump records held by Mack.

 In the fall of 1939, Robinson enrolled at UCLA, where the student population was less than 1% African American and there was not a single black faculty member.
-He became the first Bruin to letter in four sports and was a genuine star in three of them - football, basketball and track.
+He became the first Bruin at the Westwood campus to letter in four sports and was a genuine star in three of them - football, basketball and track.
 Baseball was his worst sport at UCLA.

 In the spring of 1941, a few units short of completing his degree, Robinson withdrew

 from UCLA because, he said, his mother needed him to go to work.

 In 1945, Robinson joined the Kansas City Monarchs of the Negro National League as a shortstop.
 He fought against the discrimination the team experienced, standing up to a filling station owner in Oklahoma who refused to let players use the restroom.
 From that point on, the team only frequented establishments that let them use the facilities.

 It was far from the first time that Robinson had refused to accept racist treatment.
 The war years were combative for him, though he spent them stateside.
 In 1942, after being drafted and sent to Fort Riley, Kan., Robinson applied to Officer Candidate School, but was initially rejected.
 With the help of heavyweight champion Joe Louis, with whom he was stationed, he was eventually accepted and commissioned as 2nd Lt.
 At Fort Riley, he was not allowed to play baseball because the coach refused to integrate the team.

 In 1944, after being reassigned to Camp Hood, Texas, Robinson’s refusal to move

 to back of an Army bus at the camp led to his being court martialed.
 Segregation